pmcharrison/psynet-mirror/README.md

 ![Logo](https://gitlab.com/PsyNetDev/PsyNet/-/raw/master/psynet/resources/logo.svg)

-PsyNet is a powerful new Python package for designing and running the next generation of online behavioural experiments.
+PsyNet is a powerful new Python framework for designing and running the next generation of online behavioural experiments.
 It streamlines the development of highly complex experiment paradigms, ranging from simulated cultural evolution to perceptual prior estimation to adaptive psychophysical experiments.
 Once an experiment is implemented, it can be deployed with a single terminal command, which looks after server provisioning, participant recruitment, data-quality